oti-adjei/WeatherWeb/README.md

 # wheather_website
 <h4> Databse Project</h4>
-Simple website that makes use of a rest api with login and sign up system
+Simple weather website that makes use of a weather rest api

+- 🔭 Includes a Login Screen
+- 🌱Includes A Sign Up Screen